Credit: Website development image via Shutterstock

 "You can take a look at which of your marketing campaigns are showing the most conversions, and examine any metrics such as city, browser, etc. to shed some light on how your audience is interacting with your site," Shaoolian said.
 "If you ... implement this [after] the site goes live, you'll miss out on valuable data and have no way of seeing which elements of your site are successful or unsuccessful right from the start."

 Market your website on social media/search engines

-If your business doesn’t already have profiles on Facebook, Twitter and LinkedIn, create them now.
-This is the best way to increase your audience reach and alert your clients to what’s going on with your company.
-Anytime you update your website, write about it on all of your social media outlets.
-Be sure to include links to these profiles on your home page.
-Submitting your website to major search engines will also help direct potential leads to your page.
+If your business doesn't already have profiles on Facebook, Twitter and LinkedIn, create them now and include links to these profiles on your home page.
+This is the best way to increase your audience reach and to alert customers and clients about what's going on with your company.
+Anytime you update your website, post about it on your social media outlets — but balance that out with genuine, nonpromotional engagement.
+Learn more about social media for business in our marketer's guide.

 Maintain your site

 Staying relevant is just as important as being on the Web in the first place, so update your website frequently with blog posts on current industry events, new products and offers, and company news to keep visitors coming back to the site.
 You should also test your site periodically and make sure that you are using the latest versions of your Web host's software.
 If you don't have time to do this yourself, delegate the task to a trusted employee or hire a freelance website manager.

 Starting a website for your business is a low-cost investment that will help you to both establish credibility and reach a wider customer base than you ever could through traditional marketing techniques.
 As long as you keep your website updated with fresh, current content and are quick to address technical issues, you'll never have to worry about "not existing" to your current and future clients.

 Originally published on June 20, 2013.
 Updated April 9, 2015.